 It’s also possible that your business operations have changed (you moved crucial systems to the cloud or began capturing new types of data), and controls that worked effectively in the past no longer work effectively now.

 Cybersecurity audits are meant to bring all those issues to the surface, and they do so in several ways.
-For example, auditors actually test your controls to see how well they work.
-Auditors also talk with people across your organization to understand the security risks and compliance obligations you face so the auditor can assess whether your controls are designed properly.
+For example, auditors test your controls to see how well they work.
+Auditors also talk with people across your organization to understand the security risks and compliance obligations you face so the auditor can assess whether your controls are appropriately designed.

 Most importantly, a cybersecurity audit results in an audit report.
-This is a list of recommended steps that you should take to improve whatever weaknesses or concerns the auditor found.
-Essentially, the audit report gives you a battle plan for future improvement — if you follow through and implement the report’s recommendations.
+This report is a list of recommended steps to improve whatever weaknesses or concerns the auditor found.
+Essentially, the audit report gives you a battle plan for future improvement if you follow through and implement the report’s recommendations.

-Why are audits important?
+Why are audits necessary?
 That’s an easy question.
-Many times, audits are required to achieve compliance with some regulatory obligation.
-For example, HIPAA (the regulations governing the protection of personal health information) and PCI DSS (those protecting credit card data) both require audits of your data protection program as part of compliance with their respective standards.
+Audits are often required to achieve compliance with regulatory obligations.
+For example, HIPAA (the regulations governing the protection of personal health information) and PCI DSS (those protecting credit card data) require audits of your data protection program as part of compliance with their respective standards.

-Cybersecurity audits are also valuable even aside from regulatory compliance.
-In today’s highly interconnected world, where organizations routinely give technology providers and other third parties access to mission-critical systems and data, you need to understand whether those third parties have trustworthy cybersecurity programs themselves.
+Cybersecurity audits are also valuable, even aside from regulatory compliance.
+In today’s highly interconnected world, where organizations routinely give technology providers and other third parties access to mission-critical systems and data, you need to understand whether those third parties have trustworthy cybersecurity programs.
 It’s quite possible that their poor security habits could jeopardize your data, or even your customers’ data, exposing you to regulatory penalties and civil lawsuits.

-Quite simply, audits illuminate the landmines that exist in today’s cybersecurity world and help you avoid stepping on them.
+Quite simply, audits illuminate the landmines in today’s cybersecurity world and help you avoid stepping on them.
 So, the ability to perform those audits efficiently and effectively is crucial.

 • The NIST Cybersecurity Framework, from the National Institute of Standards and Technology